Medicare Premiums and Deductibles for 2017

 Medicare Part D Prescription Drug Plans often charge a monthly premium for coverage.
 Since these plans are provided by Medicare-approved private insurance companies, the actual premium you pay varies by plan.

-Medicare calculates your late-enrollment penalty by multiplying 1% of the national base beneficiary premium ($34.10 per month in 2016) by the number of full months you didn’t have Medicare Part D or creditable coverage.
+Medicare calculates your late enrollment penalty by multiplying 1% of the national base beneficiary premium ($35.63 per month in 2017) by the number of full months you didn’t have Medicare Part D or creditable coverage.
 That penalty is added to your monthly Medicare Part D premium.
-The national base beneficiary premium may increase each year, so your late- enrollment penalty may likewise increase each year.
+The national base beneficiary premium may increase each year, so your late enrollment penalty may likewise increase each year.

 Medicare Part D deductible

 As you can see, premiums and deductibles may vary depending on the specific Medicare plan option you select.
 I’m available to clarify the costs you could expect for your particular situation.
-Learn more about me by clicking the “View profile” link below.
-There are also links that let you schedule a phone appointment or have me email you more information.
-Want to compare plans on your own?
+There are links below that let you schedule a phone appointment or have me email you more information.
+Want to compare plans available through eHealth on your own?
 Use the Compare Plans buttons on this page.
 Or, for personalized assistance, just call us as described below.

 TTY users 711